afet-yonetim-sistemi/ays-be/README.md

 #### Solution:

-> Use the following command to build the project: `mvn clean install -U -DskipTests`
+> Use the following command to build the project: `./mvnw clean install -U -DskipTests`

 ### 4. Email Configuration Errors: